eddiemoya/git-jira-jenkins/README.md

 `git pdp checkout <issue_id>`

 ### Open
-Opens any number of JIRA issies in a new tab in your chrome browser (probably OSX specific, maybe some other *nix)
+Opens any number of JIRA issies in a new tab in your chrome browser (Only works in OSX)

 #### Usage:
 `git pdp open <issue_id> <issue_id> <issue_id> ...`